harshitshah436/velocity-limits/README.md

 ### Application functions

-- High level functionality is to accept or decline attempts to load funds into customers' accounts in real-time.
+- High-level functionality is to accept or decline attempts to load funds into customers' accounts in real-time.
 More details can be found at [ProblemDetails](docs/ProblemDetails.md)
-- Application reads input.txt file which contains transactions to load funds, and creates transactions array to store them.
-It assumes input and output file path as the project root directory.
+- Application reads the input.txt file which contains transactions to load funds and creates transactions array to store them.
+It assumes the input and output file path as the project root directory.
 - Then, it attempts to load these transactions.
-If transaction is duplicate (determined by the same load ID and customer ID), it ignores all the following transactions.
+If the transaction is a duplicate (determined by the same load ID and customer ID), it ignores all the following transactions.
 It validates each transaction and reset velocity limits if daily/weekly limits don't apply for the transaction date.
 Later, it processes the transaction and stores updated customer account details into the local storage.
-- Once the transaction is processed (where it's approved/rejected), response array will be created with accepted/rejected information.
-This array items will be marshalled into Json object and written into output.txt file.
+- Once the transaction is processed (where it's approved/rejected), a response array will be created with accepted/rejected information.
+This array will be marshaled into the JSON object and written into the output.txt file.

 ### Technologies used